fenrus75/csum_partial/README.md

 | Specialized       | 11.1 cycles         | 19.2 cycles        |
 | Unaligned removed | 11.1 cycles         | 11.1 cycles        |

+Well, the data speaks for itself and shows that the special casing of the odd-aligned buffer is completely pointless and only damaging performance.

 ## And now: Removing dead code